AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 Summarized below are the continuous improvements for release 10675, which was publicly released on January 18th 2023.
 This release is an update from release 9850.

 Note that feature activation will provide you full features of the release.
-You can find more informations on features here :
+Latest new feature set are available here :

 ### Core Components {#corecomponents}